 - Fresh indoor potting mix; we recommend Malibu Baby Bu’s Potting Soil, G&B Potting Soil, FoxFarm Ocean Forest Potting Soil, or appropriate soil for your plant; it’s helpful to pre-moisten soil before adding it to the container

-- Slow-release fertilizer (we recommend G&B Organic All-Purpose, Joyful Dirt, or Osmocote)
+- Slow-release fertilizer (we recommend G&B Organic All-Purpose, Joyful Dirt, or Osmocote).
+Learn more about fertilizing in our Fertilizing Guide.

 - Small trowel or shovel for scooping soil